nanoterran/BeagleBone-IO/README.md

 # BeagleBone-IO
-Lua library for BeagleBone Black
+Lua library for interfacing with BeagleBone Black GPIOs